NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

       --optical-center 500 500           \
       --image-size 1000 1000             \
       --sensor-type linescan             \
-      --square-pixels                    \
       --jitter-frequency 5               \
       --velocity 7500                    \
       --horizontal-uncertainty '0 2 0'   \
       --jitter-phase "0.4 0.8 1.2"       \
       -o jitter2/run

-Note that the image height will be overridden given the ``--square-pixels`` option.

 See :numref:`jitter_sat_sim` for how such cameras can be used with ASP's jitter solver.